OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-13.md

 ## 1 Kings 13:27

-Then he spoke to his sons, saying,
+Then he instructed his sons, saying,
 “Saddle the donkey for me.”
 So they saddled it.